Experiments

 Users can initialize an Experiment at the beginning of a Jupyter notebook,

-interactive python session, or Python file and use the Experiment
+interactive python session, or Python file and use the Experiment to

 iteratively create, configure and launch computational kernels on the